kstrickland0612/bday-client/README.md

 ## Planning

-My first step in planning this app was to determine MVP based on the requirements.
+My first step in planning this app was to determine MVP based on the requirements provided to me.

 I set up a general schedule for myself with MVP features slated for the first two days of the project.
 I then added some scheduled time for debugging, layout, and extra features for the final two days.

-As I worked through the project I identified extra features, and because I got MVP early in the project process I was able to prioritize working through the extra features I was most excited about.
+As I worked through the project I identified extra features to work on, and because I hit MVP early in the project process I was able to prioritize working through the extra features I was most excited about.

-## Challenges/Learning Victories
+## Challenges/Victories

 - **Database structure**

 My original plan for this project was to have a user resource, which had a one to many relationship with a friends resource (one user, many friends).
 I also wanted to create an events resource in a one to many relationship with friends (one friend, many events).
-This being my first project building a backend, I did not completely understand how user_id and references should work when you are dealing with owned resources.
+With this being my first time building a back-end, I did not completely understand how user_id and references should work when you are dealing with owned resources.

-Once I realized that I needed to add a user_id foreign key to my friend and users tables, the database change was quite simple.
+Once I realized that I needed to add a user_id foreign key to my friend and users tables, the database change was very straightforward.

 I also determined that my controllers needed to inherit from the ProtectedController, and was able to work through that configuration once I knew the end goal.

 - **Populating a select dropdown with data from database**

-Imagine you are using an app, and in that app you are trying to edit an entry.
-But the edit form is asking you for that entry's id.
-You don't have that info.
-Even if you did have that id number, why wouldn't the app just let you pick the thing you want to update from a dropdown by its name rather than having to deal with id's?
-Wouldn't that be a better user experience?

 My database is set up so that a friend has many events.
 If you want to create an event, you must tie it to a specific friend that you've already created.
-I didn't want the user to have to know the friend_id in order to create an event, so I was able to build a solution with a select option list, handlebars, and a hidden input field.
+I didn't want the user to have to know the friend_id in order to create an event, so I built a solution with a select option list, handlebars, and a hidden input field.
 I created some methods to capture that friend_id without the user even knowing it.
 All they have to do is select from a dropdown list the friend they want to create the event under, and done!

 - **Handlebars helpers**

 These little things are so useful!
-I was able to create a dateCompare helper that can tell me if an event is today, and from there display an appropriate message to my user.
+I created a dateCompare helper that can tell me if an event is today, and from there display an appropriate message to my user.
 I also created a helper to format the dates in my app using moment.js to look like: Wednesday, September 2nd 2020.

+- **Calendar view**

+I made a stretch goal to display all events in calendar format for the user.
+I used fullcalendar.io to accomplish this.
+I did run into some bugs because of the fact that I was reading from old docs and certain features I was tryingt o use have been since depricated.
+I learned the importance of making sure you're in the right doc version :)

+I'm proud of my updateCalendar function, which uses store as well as a .render() and .destroy() method to display an up-to-date calendar populated with all the user's events on the click of a button.

 ### ERD